dabneyhovse/service-frotator/README.md

 ### SETUP CHECKLIST

+- [ ] Harass excomm for frosh information
+- [ ] Double check fullnames vs preferred names (admin is bad with this)
 - [ ] Upload Frosh data via admin panel.

 ## GUIDE TO THE CODEBASE

+Good luck lol

 ## CREDITS AND HISTORY